 The next day we started our sightseeing, wandering around historic alleys and streets.
 Wandering aimlessly is my favorite type of entertainment – it is a way to discover some unspoiled places and get to the popular monuments via unpopular paths.

-Let’s get to the point – food!
+Let’s get to the point – where to eat tasty in Prague!
 Wanting to avoid this nasty weather, we’ve spent most of our time trailing from one restaurant to another.
 Meanwhile we were hoping that the “appetite comes with eating” saying is true, especially that Czech beer is very clogging.

 Many people recommended Havelská Koruna – it is located in the city centre and prices are really low (around 90 – 120 CZK for a main course).
 It is not stylish nor classy – it reminds more of a canteen than a restaurant but the quality of food is outstanding.